royalapplications/docs/src/r2022/royalserver/introduction/royal-tsx-management-connection.md

 Use the `Test` button to check connectivity.

 > [!NOTE]
-> The configured user needs to be in the "Royal Server Users" group on Royal Server to get acccess.
+> The configured user needs to be in the "Royal Server Users" group on Royal Server to get access.

 Then create e.g. a Windows Events connection and specify the Royal Server object you just created in the "Royal Server" category of the Windows Events connection.
 If you forget to do this, Royal TS/X will try to connect to this machine directly without Royal Server.